-This experiment is a two-interval forced choice(2IFC)~\cite{2ifc,YE}.
-In general, a normal distribution model is often employed within the 2IFC experiments~\cite{normal}.
-However, this experiment, in this instance, deliberately deviated from the aforementioned general practice.
-The predominance of filled images necessitated a higher level of confidence in the participants' choice, thereby enhancing the reliability of each choice.
-Although the two groups exhibited similar accuracy rates in the recognition of the grating images, the data, combined with the $d'$ calculation results, indicate that the VI group exhibited greater confidence in their judgments, as they have more accurate identification of filled images.
+This experiment is a yes or no detection.
+The predominance of filled images necessitated a higher confidence level in the participants’ choice, thereby enhancing the reliability of each choice.
+Although the two groups exhibited similar accuracy rates in the recognition of the grating images, the data, combined with the $d'$ calculation results, indicate that the VI group exhibited greater confidence in their judgments, as they had more accurate identification of all images.

-At the same time, we considered whether the difference was due to longer and more detailed touching.
-To provide a clear and comprehensive representation of these findings, Fig.~\ref{R311} has been included in the study.
-This comparison visually depicts the detailed results, the difference in judgemental time spent between the two groups of participants decreased as the test progressed.
-We believe that this may be due to the fact that visually impaired people are unable to intuitively understand the content of the test by looking at the raster pattern schematic, which resulted in the long time taken for the first few judgements.
+In addition, we considered whether the difference was due to longer and more detailed touching.
+Fig.~\ref{R311} provides a clear and comprehensive representation of these findings.
+The comparison visually depicts the detailed results.
+The difference in judgment time between the two groups decreased as the test progressed.
+We believe that this is because VI people cannot intuitively understand the test content by looking at the raster pattern schematic, which resulted in the long time taken for the first few judgments.
 They need to understand what is grating through vibration and touch.
-The difference in the time required for making judgments between VI participants and S participants also aligns with a part of the results of Experiment 2: namely, due to congenital blindness and the associated limitations in spatial imagination, VI individuals may not necessarily demonstrate their advantages in tactile sensitivity when faced with experiments that demand higher levels of spatial reasoning.
+The difference in the time required for making judgments between the VI and S groups also aligns with a part of the results of Experiment 2: namely, owing to congenital blindness and the associated limitations in spatial imagination, the VI individuals may not necessarily demonstrate their advantages in vibrotactile discrimination when faced with tests that demand higher levels of spatial reasoning.